 If you still want a pool, get in line

-Even if you ignored all of the above and still want to own a pool, you might not be able to purchase one this year, anyway.
-In 2020, pool sales soared around the globe.
-Reuters reported a three-week wait just to get an appointment to order a pool for summer 2021.
+Even if you ignore all of the above and still want to own a pool, you might not be able to purchase one this year, anyway.
+Pool sales soared around the globe during the pandemic, and that likely will not slow down in 2022.
+Swimming pool companies are reporting yearlong backlogs.

 Building materials have all risen in cost and are difficult to purchase.
-The global supply chain has broken down due to everything from the pandemic to the weather and power outages to supply and demand issues.
+The global supply chain has broken down due to everything from the pandemic to the weather to power outages and supply-and-demand issues.

-You may want to keep in mind this old chestnut: you don’t want to own a pool; you want to be friends with people who own a pool.
+You may want to keep this old chestnut in mind: You don’t want to own a pool — you want to be friends with people who own a pool.